srijanpal07/autonomous-drone-for-dynamic-smoke-plume-tracking/README.md

 ### Run install script:

-The install script is configured to install ROS Melodic and necessary dependencies for running YOLOv8 and Stable Baselines3 PPO.
+The install script is configured to install ROS Noetic and necessary dependencies for running YOLOv8 and Stable Baselines3 PPO.
 May need to run the installation script multiple times after the system automatically reboots until you see the message `Completing Installation of Dependencies ...` in the terminal.

 To execute the script, use the following commands:
 ```bash